tbegum14/cruise2-ships/README.md

 Port has a name and can hold a ship.
 It has a method to add and remove ships which is done via Ship.js

-The GUI displays a message as you begin and move from port to port and a display letting you know where you are.

-The form can take input and add a port to the itinerary.

 TDD used to develop programme

 Test files include dummies, stubs and spies